AravindaDP/CarND-Extended-Kalman-Filter-Project/README.md

     + remove write permissions so that the simulator can't write to log
  * Please note that the ```Eigen``` library does not initialize ```VectorXd``` or ```MatrixXd``` objects with zeros upon creation.

+## Python Version of ExtendedKF

+* Python version of this project is available under /python directory.
+Please refer to /python/README.md for more details on using python version of the project.

 ## Call for IDE Profiles Pull Requests

 Help your fellow students!